scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 Path registration is the process where an AS transforms selected PCBs into path segments, and adds these segments to the relevant path databases, thus making them available to other ASes.

 As mentioned previously, a non-core AS typically receives several PCBs representing several path segments to the core ASes of the ISD the AS belongs to.
 Out of these PCBs, the non-core AS selects those down-path segments through which it wants to be reached, based on AS-specific selection criteria.
 The next step is to register the selected down-segments with the control service of the relevant core ASes, according to a process called *intra-ISD path-segment registration*.
 As a result, a core AS's control service contains all intra-ISD path segments registered by the non-core ASes of its ISD.
 In addition, each core AS control service also stores preferred core-path segments to other core ASes, in the *core-segment registration* process.

+For a detailed description of path-segment registration, see the section "Registration of Path Segments" in {{I-D.dekater-scion-controlplane}}.

 #### Intra-ISD Path-Segment Registration